johnny-morrice/teoma-jmorrice/content/appeal-to-monads.md

 This is a formal way of saying "X is *like* a monad".
 Y is (presumed to be) the set to which some or all monads belong.
 For X also to be a member of Y, it must share some property with the Monad.

-Typically this is a non-idiomatic form of error handling, or other control flow.
+Typically this property is a non-idiomatic form of error handling, or other control flow, that is said to somehow be *like* Haskell monad code.

 ## Premise 3.  *Monads are good.*